abtion/guidelines/tools_and_services/access_and_permissions.md

 ## Google groups
 - A google group will be set up per client, e.g. `danish-shipping@abtion.com`.
-- Client groups can be used for creating client specific accounts for github, azure etc.
+- The group will be used for creating client-specific accounts for services such as github, azure, etc.

 ## Github